 Maestro Classics sells teaching aids for children designed to foster a lifelong love of classical music.
 The website sells downloadable music, books, curriculums, and lessons.

-Affiliates can earn a 10% commission rate on all sales of CDs and MP3s through the affiliate program.
+Affiliates can earn a 10% commission rate on all sales of CDs and MP3s through the program.
 All affiliates are provided with custom logos and artwork.

 Pianoforall helps people play the piano with a comprehensive set of Ebooks, videos, and audio lessons for performers at all levels.
 Subscribers can instantly access hundreds of resources with a $79 one-time payment.